malavolti/HOWTO-Install-and-Configure-Shibboleth-Identity-Provider/HOWTO Install and Configure a Shibboleth IdP v3.2.1 on Ubuntu Linux LTS 16.04 with Apache2 + Tomcat8.md

   * Put all the downloded files into ```/opt/shibboleth-idp/messages``` directory
     * Restart Tomcat by: ```service tomcat restart```

+13. Enable the SAML2 support by changing the ```idp-metadata.xml``` and disable the SAML v1.x deprecated support:
+  * ```vim /opt/shibboleth-idp/metadata.xml```
+    ```bash
+    STRINGS TO REMOVE:
+      – urn:oasis:names:tc:SAML:1.1:protocol
+      – urn:mace:shibboleth:1.0
+      – Entire endpoint with Binding="urn:oasis:names:tc:SAML:1.0:bindings:SOAPbinding" (and change the index in the right way)
+      – <NameIDFormat>urn:mace:shibboleth:1.0:nameIdentifier</NameIDFormat>
+      – Entire endpoint with Binding="urn:mace:shibboleth:1.0:profiles:AuthnRequest" (and change the index in the right way)
+      – 8443 (everywhere, because we don't use it)

+    IN THE ATTRIBUTE-AUTHORITY SECTION:
+    – Replace "urn:oasis:names:tc:SAML:1.1:protocol" with "urn:oasis:names:tc:SAML:2.0:protocol"
+    - Remove the comment from the AttributeService SAML2 and comment out the SAMLv1 one.
+    ```

-13. Register your IdP on your federation with the metadata found on:
+14. Register your IdP on your federation with the metadata found on:
   *  ```https://##idp.example.it##/idp/shibboleth```

-14. Configure the IdP to retrieve the Federation Metadata
+15. Configure the IdP to retrieve the Federation Metadata
   * ```cd /opt/shibboleth-idp/conf```
   * ```vim metadata-providers.xml```